fabacab/tumblr-crosspostr/readme.txt

 = Can I send older WordPress posts to Tumblr? =

 Yes.
 Go edit the desired post, verify the crosspost option is set to `Yes`, and update the post.
 Tumblr Crosspostr will keep the original post date.
-Note that sometimes it it seems to take Tumblr a few minutes to reflect many new changes, so you may want to use [Tumblr's "mega editor"](http://staff.tumblr.com/post/746164238/mega-editor) to verify that your post really made it over to Tumblr.
+Note that sometimes it seems to take Tumblr a few minutes to reflect many new changes, so you may want to use [Tumblr's "mega editor"](http://staff.tumblr.com/post/746164238/mega-editor) to verify that your post really made it over to Tumblr.

 = What if I edit a post that has been cross-posted? =